 The existing bus network is inequitable, particularly for Melbourne’s growing outer suburbs which are not well-serviced by buses.
 People living in those suburbs may generally have greater difficulty accessing jobs and services and getting where they need to go.

 As part of our research program, we recently surveyed 4,000 Melburnians about what would move them to get on board Melbourne’s buses.
-Next stop: community insights into Melbourne’s buses shows Melburnians would be more likely to travel on the city’s under-utilised bus network if services were faster, cheaper and more frequent.
+Next stop: community insights into Melbourne’s buses [In text link] shows Melburnians would be more likely to travel on the city’s under-utilised bus network if services were faster, cheaper and more frequent.

 Around 82% of Melburnians live within a 5-minute walk of a bus stop, yet only 1 in 3 consider occasionally travelling by bus.

 Many Melburnians say they are dependent on their cars.
 Our research shows speed and frequency are the 2 most important factors to making buses a more attractive transport option.

 Commuters are willing to make trade-offs in exchange for a better bus service.
 For example, people are willing to walk 10 minutes instead of 5 minutes to a bus stop if their trip is around 10% faster, or if the bus comes every 20 minutes instead of every 30.